 After early breakfast an alpine start for our pass crossing.
 Once again, ferrying across all our loads together with all party members, crew, porters and members takes time.
 The approach to the pass from the Hunku is deceptive.
 Facing east and southward there is much more sun and little snow, just a collection of rocks that gradually lead up to the gap we travel through.
 On the north facing side we find steep slopes of snow that we must take care to descend by fixed ropes to the snow basins below and subsequent moraine and alpine valley beyond.
 The views from this pass crossing to the peaks of Khumbu are unmatched.
 Any spare moment one may have whilst we are climbing and descending will allow one to appreciate the spectacle of the peaks of the region.

-After breakfast you will trek down to namche bazar for over night that will be 4 hours walk .
+After delicious breakfast at lukla you will fly back to kathmandu for over night .

 What Type of Trekking is This ?